Who You Are (Pearl Jam song): Release and reception

 Vedder has admitted that the choice of "Who You Are" as the first single for No Code was a "conscious decision" intended to keep the size of the band's audience down.
 The single, containing the B-side "Habit" across most regions, was released in the United States on July 30, 1996.
 In the US, "Who You Are" peaked at number 31 on the Billboard Hot 100, number five on the Billboard Mainstream Rock Tracks chart, and number one on the Billboard Modern Rock Tracks chart.
 In Canada, the song reached number four on the RPM 100 chart and later appeared on the Alternative 30 chart, where it reached number one; it came in at number 17 on that chart's year-end issue.

 Released in the United Kingdom on August 5, 1996, "Who You Are" reached the UK top 20, peaking at number 18 on the UK Singles Chart.
 Elsewhere, the single peaked at number five on the Australian Singles Chart, charted at number 26 in Sweden, and became a top-10 success in Norway and Finland; it is Pearl Jam's highest-charting single in the latter country, peaking at number two.
 The song was also a top-20 success in Ireland and New Zealand.

 David Fricke of Rolling Stone said that the song has an "Indo-Bo Diddley glow" and called it a "buoyant electric variation on Vedder's recent collaborations with Pakistani vocal god Nusrat Fateh Ali Khan."
 Christopher John Farley of Time also identified an influence of Vedder's collaboration with Nusrat Fateh Ali Khan, stating, "The spiritualized, bass-heavy "Who You Are" is a solid number, but it clearly owes a lot to Pakistani singer Nusrat Fateh Ali Khan, with whom Pearl Jam frontman Eddie Vedder worked on the sound track to the film Dead Man Walking."
 Vedder denied that his collaboration with Nusrat Fateh Ali Khan had any influence on the song.

 Live performances

 "Who You Are" was first performed live at the band's September 14, 1996, concert in Seattle, Washington at The Showbox.
 Following Irons' departure from the band in 1998 the song was dropped from set lists.
 After the band's March 9, 1998 concert in Sydney, Australia at the Sydney Entertainment Centre, the song was not performed live for a period of ten years.
 "Who You Are" finally made a return appearance at the band's June 11, 2008, concert in West Palm Beach, Florida at the Cruzan Amphitheatre.
-The song has since returned to Pearl Jam set lists.
+The song has since returned to Pearl Jam set lists, though its appearances are still relatively rare.
 Live performances of "Who You Are" can be found on various official bootlegs.

+Personnel

+Personnel are taken from the No Code liner notes.